-DfE statutory guidance Working Together to Safeguard Children describes what children have said that they need:
+Gov.UK statutory guidance Working Together to Safeguard Children describes what children have said that they need:

-- Vigilance: to have adults notice when things are troubling them - Understanding and action: to understand what is happening; to be heard and understood; and to have that understanding acted upon - Stability: to be able to develop an on-going stable relationship of trust with those helping them - Respect: to be treated with the expectation that they are competent rather than not - Information and engagement: to be informed about and involved in procedures, decisions, concerns and plans - Explanation: to be informed of the outcome of assessments and decisions and reasons when their views have not met with a positive response - Support: to be provided with support in their own right as well as a member of their family - Advocacy: to be provided with advocacy to assist them in putting forward their views - Protection: to be protected against all forms of abuse and discrimination and the right to special protection and help if a refugee.
+- Vigilance: to have adults notice when things are troubling them - Understanding and action: to understand what is happening; to be heard and understood; and to have that understanding acted upon - Stability: to be able to develop an on-going stable relationship of trust with those helping them - Respect: to be treated with the expectation that they are competent rather than not - Information and engagement: to be informed about and involved in procedures, decisions, concerns and plans - Explanation: to be informed of the outcome of assessments and decisions and reasons when their views have not met with a positive response - Support: to be provided with support in their own right as well as a member of their family - Advocacy: to be provided with advocacy to assist them in putting forward their views - Protection: to be protected against all forms of abuse, exploitation and discrimination and, if a refugee, the right to special protection and help

 Children want to be respected, their views to be heard, to have stable relationships with professionals built on trust and to have consistent support provided for their individual needs.
 School will seek to demonstrate to children that it provides them with a safe environment where it is okay to talk.
+Further information is available in the DfE statutory guidance 'Listening to and involving children and young people'.

 Any member of staff or volunteer who is approached by a child wanting to talk will listen positively and reassure the child.
 School staff will work with the child and their families collaboratively when deciding how to support the child's needs.
-Special provision will be put in place to support dialogue with children who have communication difficulties, unaccompanied children, refugees and those children who are victims of modern slavery and/or trafficking.
-Staff will record the discussion with the pupil as soon as possible and take action in accordance with the school's child protection procedures.
+Special provision will be put in place to support dialogue with children who may not be able to convey their have communication difficulties, unaccompanied children, refugees and those children who are victims of modern slavery and/or trafficking and those who do not speak English or for whom English is not their first language.
+Staff will record the discussion (using an interpreter if necessary) with the pupil as soon as possible and act in accordance with the school's child protection procedures.